qkost/raiders-of-the-lost-dice/Encounters/15 Early Underdark.md

 ### Armory

-* Chest in center of room
-* Statue of Lolth hanging upside down over the chest
+* Statue of Lolth hanging upside down holding a circular chest
 * Puzzle
 	* Eight orbs surround the chest
 	* By the light of our queen the chosen will be revealed